Urfa: City of Edessa

-In the early second century AD, Abgar VII supported the Roman emperor Trajan's campaign in Mesopotamia and received him "sumptously" at his court, but later rebelled.
+In the early second century AD, Abgar VII supported the Roman emperor Trajan's campaign in Mesopotamia and received him "sumptuously" at his court, but later rebelled.
 In retaliation, the Romans captured and destroyed Edessa, and Abgar VII was killed.
 The Romans installed a Parthian prince, Parthamaspates, on the Edessan throne as a puppet ruler in 117, but the Abgarids were later restored to power.
 Similarly, the Parthians captured Edessa in 163 and installed Wa'el bar Sharu as a puppet king.
 The deposed Ma'nu VIII went to the Romans, who took Edessa in 165 and restored Ma'nu to power.
 In 166, Osrhoene became a Roman client kingdom.

 Ma'nu VIII died in 177 and was succeeded by Abgar VIII, also called Abgar the Great.
 Abgar was stripped of most of his domains except for Edessa, and Osrhoene became a Roman province, when his ally Pescennius Niger lost the civil war to Septimius Severus.
 Abgar devoted his remaining time to fostering arts and learning.
 In 201, much of Edessa was destroyed by a major flood.
 According to the Chronicle of Edessa, over 2,000 people died.
 Abgar granted a remission of taxes for people affected by the flood and immediately began a large-scale reconstruction project of the city after the old Seleucid plan.
 Abgar repaired the old royal palace by the river, which had been damaged by the flood, but he also built a new palace on higher ground.